Nine of Swords Tarot Card Meaning

 Reversed, the Nine of Swords shows you turning the corner after intense anxiety.
 You may have sought help, confronted your fears, or changed your circumstances.
 Celebrate this shift and continue to practise self compassion.
 You’ve survived the dark night; now trust your ability to cope.

-Nine of Swords: Fulfilment and Completion
+Nine of Swords: Nearing Completion

 Nine of Swords: Intellect and Communication